prashantjagtap2909/GCP/Modules/module5.md

 - Google tries to keep the backend as simple as possible and uses a simple file system.
 This system is the foundation of the Google cloud services.
 It handles requests for information via basic commands like write, read, and open.
 It is a distributed system of computing.

 - Google Cloud has recently acquired Cornerstone Technology to assist customers in migrating their mainframe workloads to Google Cloud Platform.
-Many small and large enterprises are increasingly adopting Google Cloud Platform, which bodes well since it disentangles things and makes them more secure at reasonable costs.
+Many small and large enterprises are increasingly adopting the Google Cloud Platform, which bodes well since it disentangles things and makes them more secure at reasonable costs.

 [next module](https://github.com/prashantjagtap2909/GCP/blob/main/Modules/module6.md)